hundredrabbits/thebook/north_pacific_logbook.md

 "Yea.
 Okay.
 Fuck it.
 Let's do it."
 I said.
 If we made it back home to Canada, alive, we'd get married and that try and be content with less.
 We don't need to cross an ocean to be happy, surely?

 ##### 1100
 Got the boat back in order.
-We saw the extent of the damage: no more dodger, the wind meter appeared to be dead, no 100-watt solar panel, no back solar panel support, rig is okay, sails are okay, and the engine is okay.
-We spent the day heaving-to, trying to relax.
+We surveyed the extent of the damage: we have no more dodger, the wind meter appears to be dead, we also lost our 100-watt solar panel, the rig looks okay so does the engine and the sails.
+We spent the day heaving-to, trying to calm down.
 We made a plan not to panic, and to go forward.
-It's a long way to anywhere from here, and we've got to keep going, even if it is scary.
-We've got to keep going.
+It's a long way to anywhere from here, and we've got to keep going.
 No one is coming to get us out, we have to get ourselves out.

 ##### 1700
-After cleaning up the cabin, we slept in each other's arms, with alarms on to warn us off coming ships.
-We don't usually do this, but with both AIS and radar, we felt safe doing it, and anyway, after this ordeal, we needed this time together.
+After cleaning up the cabin, we slept in each other's arms, with alarms to warn us off coming ships.
+We don't usually do this, but with both AIS and radar, we felt safe.

 \newpage